 What is clear after rooting is that it will burn your cellphone’s warranty, but if you know what you are doing and if your device has passed the warranty period, this is not something important.
-So what? namely that rooting will involve the risk of bricking on your device.
+So what? namely, that rooting will involve the risk of bricking on your device.
 You must really know what you are doing.

 Even without rooting, you also have to be careful about the permissions that you give to an application.
-And now that your Android is rooted, the result of opening this “Access rights” is if you leave your device for someone you don’t know is very dangerous for your Device system.
+And now that your Android is rooted, the result of opening these “Access rights” is if you leave your device for someone you don’t know is very dangerous for your Device system.

 A root Android is also more vulnerable to viruses that can even harm your device even deeper on your Android system.

 According to the Digital Millennium Copyright Act (DMCA),